Best places for pictures in Chicago, IL

 Lincoln Park Zoo | South Pond Honeycomb

-If you are an avid animal lover, this is a great place to go for stroll any time of the year (Christmastime has famous zoo lights lighting up the park).
+If you are an avid animal lover, this is a great place to go for a stroll any time of the year, especially with family.
 There are many places for photos, but the most popular locations include the South Pond, Nature Boardwalk, and the Honeycomb (pictured below).
+If you visit at Christmastime the park will be decorated with famous zoo lights that light up the park.

 Notes: For professional photography, a $150 permit is required (tax-deductible).
 If your event is hosted by the Lincoln Park Zoo, the permit is waived.